GraemePerrins/LEDLamp/README.md

 **Operating the Lamp:**

 * The lamp LED starts turned off and after a few seconds the first pattern will be displayed on the LEDs.
-The included code has eight different LED patterns and the lamp will cycle randomly through each pattern every 47 minutes.
-The pattern sequence is also randomised so that the pattern order will vary after every 12 pattern cycles.
+The included code has eight different LED patterns.
+* The lamp will cycle randomly through each pattern every 47 minutes.
+* The pattern sequence is also randomised so that the pattern order will vary after every 12 pattern cycles.
 * Pushing the push button will trigger a pattern change.
 * Each Led pattern has different behaviours as per each pattern code.